bunny-mack/bunny-mack/README.md

 -->
 I graduated LaunchCode's [LC101](https://www.launchcode.org/lc101) course in May 2022 and am currently in their [Liftoff](https://www.launchcode.org/liftoff) program.

-I'm currently working on a capstone project using Java, JavaScript, and Angular.
+I'm currently working on a capstone project using React and Java.